Jimzo123/FYP_Test/README.md

  (See link here https://git-scm.com/downloads)
 2. Make a Github account
 3. Make an SSH
-   1. Go to account settings (top right emblem)
+   1. Go to account settings (top right emblem + settings)
+   2. Click on SSH